-Daniel W. Rahn, M.D., is the fourth University of Arkansas for Medical Sciences (UAMS) chancellor.
+Cam Patterson, M.D., MBA, is the fifth University of Arkansas for Medical Sciences (UAMS) chancellor.
 Prior to 1975, when James L. Dennis, M.D., became the institution’s first chancellor, the executive officer of the institution was known as the vice president for health sciences or the vice president for medical education and hospitals.

 H. Clay Chenault, M.D., was the first to carry the title of vice president for medical education and hospitals when he reorganized the campus’ administrative structure in 1946-1947.
 Chenault also served as the dean of the College of Medicine, the job that also carried executive responsibility for the campus and its educational and patient care divisions prior to 1946, stretching back to the creation of the medical school in 1879.